responsible-ai-collaborative/aiid/site/gatsby-site/README.md

    npm run start
    ```

-The project is now running locally and can be accessed at `http://localhost:8000`, the api is available at `http://localhost:8000/api/graphql`.
+The project is now running locally and can be accessed at `http://localhost:8000`, and the API is available at `http://localhost:8000/api/graphql`.

-6. **Implementing a new feature!**
+6. **Implementing a New Feature**

 Both the Gatsby frontend and the API are running in development mode, allowing you to make changes and see them reflected in real-time.

-## Setting Up a Development Environment with production data
+## Setting Up a Development Environment with Production Data

 To set up a local development environment with production data, follow the steps from the previous section, but instead of using the memory MongoDB instance with seed data, you will need to import a recent backup of the production database into it or use an existing MongoDB instance with the production data.

 1. Download a recent backup of the production database from the Cloudflare R2 bucket.
-The backup file should be named `aiid-backup-<timestamp>.tar.gz` and can be found in https://incidentdatabase.ai/research/snapshots/
+The backup file should be named `aiid-backup-<timestamp>.tar.gz` and can be found at https://incidentdatabase.ai/research/snapshots/

-2. Extract the backup file and import the data into your MongoDB instance, in this example we'll use the memory MongoDB instance:
+2. Extract the backup file and import the data into your MongoDB instance.
+In this example, we'll use the memory MongoDB instance:

    ```bash
    mongorestore mongodb://127.0.0.1:4110/aiidprod ./aiidprod/ --noOptionsRestore --drop mongorestore mongodb://127.0.0.1:4110/translations ./translations/ --noOptionsRestore --drop
    ```

-3. Start the Gatsby and Netlify development server:
+3. Start the Gatsby and Netlify Development Server:

    ```bash
    npm run start